 Partial Elbow Replacement

-Operation which restores part of the elbow complex (55-65 year olds)
+The operation which restores part of the elbow complex (55-65 year olds).

 Total Elbow Replacement

-Operation which replaces the total anatomy of the elbow (65+ year olds)
+This operation which replaces the total anatomy of the elbow (65+ year olds).